postfixadmin/postfixadmin/DOCUMENTS/DOMAIN-DNS-STATUS.md

 ## Last-check times and individual refresh

-The domain overview shows when the last complete batch for the selected administrator's domain set finished.
-The CLI checks all domains and updates the same timestamp when that complete set is selected.
-Batch timestamps are stored separately from individual results, using the existing config table;
-no additional schema upgrade is needed for this metadata.
-A changed domain set has no complete-check timestamp until it is checked as a group.
+The domain overview shows the oldest saved check time in the selected administrator's domain set.
+This makes the least recent result visible without storing duplicate batch metadata.
+If any domain has not been checked, the group shows "Not checked".

 The selected domain's virtual-address page shows its saved DNS status and last-check timestamp beside the domain selector, with a button that refreshes only that domain.
-Individual checks do not change the batch timestamp.
+Its refresh can advance the oldest group time when it was the least recently checked domain.
 Timestamps use the PHP server's configured timezone.
 Domains without a saved check show "Not checked".

-Only a completed batch advances its timestamp.
-If a batch fails or is interrupted, already completed domains retain their individual results but the batch timestamp stays unchanged.
+If a group check fails or is interrupted, already completed domains retain their individual results and the oldest saved time exposes any older or unchecked result.
 Results describe the last check, not continuous availability.
 Opening either page does not trigger DNS queries;
 there is no TTL-based expiry or automatic background refresh.

 This is intentionally a binary health signal.
 It does not classify warnings or